doingandlearning/bbc-ts-oct-2025/readme.md

 Unit 10: Error handling - Considering our error handling approach

-Unit 11: Creating types from others - utilities, string literals, keyin, keyof, record
+Unit 11: Creating types from others - generics, utilities, keyin, keyof, record

 Unit 12: Testing - What are the testing solutions in TS?